bitshares/bitshares1-core/BUILD_WIN32.md

 * Set Configuration to Win32 - RelWithDebInfo
 * *Build Solution*

- This will build bts_xt_server.exe, bts_xt_client.exe, and various unit tests.
+ This will build the client executable and various unit tests.

 Or you can build the `INSTALL` target in Visual Studio which will copy all of the necessary files into your `D:\BitShares\install`